 The School of Nursing supports the mission and vision of the University by offering fully accredited undergraduate and graduate degree programs.
 We offer degrees in the nursing field.
-Students interested in careers in nursing can choose from many options at both the associate, bachelor and graduate degree levels.
+Students interested in careers in nursing can choose from many options at the diploma, associate, bachelor, and graduate degree levels.